Occupational safety and health

 - hazards are identified and the risk of injury or harm is assessed for each identified hazard;

 - as far as practicable, eliminate hazards and reduce OSH risks using the hierarchy of controls;

 - investigations identify root causes and appropriate action is taken to prevent reoccurrences; and

 - a no-blame approach is adopted during investigations.

 - Ensure persons who are engaged to carry out work for the department under a contract for service arrangement are aware and understand the department’s safety procedures.

 - Develop targets and measures that demonstrate performance above and beyond minimum OSH legislative requirements.

 - Achieve continuous improvement in safety and health through planning, monitoring, audit and review of measurable targets, objectives and initiatives.

-- Encourage open, honest and effective consultation and communication between managers, employees and Safety and Health Representatives (SHRs), with the view to achieving a common understanding and resolution of all OSH issues.
+- Encourage open, honest and effective consultation and communication between line managers, employees and Safety and Health Representatives (SHRs), with the view to achieving a common understanding and resolution of all OSH issues.

 - Provide high level support to the OSH Committee and elected SHRs, such that: